Cost of Living Payments for the year 2023/24 are being paid to eligible households across the UK to help with the cost of living.

 You are not eligible for this payment if you receive only New Style Employment and Support Allowance (ESA), contributory Employment and Support Allowance (ESA), or New Style Jobseeker’s Allowance (JSA).

-The first payment will be paid automatically to those eligible between Tuesday 25 April and Wednesday 17 May 2023.
+The first payment was paid automatically to those eligible between 25 April and 17 May 2023.

-Exact payment windows for Autumn 2023 and Spring 2024 will be announced closer to the time.
+Exact payment window for Spring 2024 will be announced closer to the time.

-If you think you are eligible and do not receive the first payment of £301 by 17 May 2023, you can report this to the government.
+If you think you are eligible and have not received payments, you can report this to the government.

 If you receive disability benefits